adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ## advanced use
 This chapter will give you a couple of advices to better manage and use `easy-samba`.
-In this chapter, a local build of `easy-samba` (called `local/easy-samba`) will be used instead of DockerHub image [`adevur/easy-samba`](https://hub.docker.com/r/adevur/easy-samba).
 This chapter is divided into these sections:

 - [`writing a systemd unit`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#writing-a-systemd-unit)